ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 looking for the ways to improve our test coverage, and this article will describe our recent development in this area -- the AST-based query fuzzer.

-A natural form of testing for a SQL DBMS is to create an SQL script describing the test case, and record its reference result.
+A natural form of testing for a SQL DBMS is to create a SQL script describing the test case, and record its reference result.
 To test, we run the script and check that the result matches the reference.
-This is used in many SQL DBMSes, and it is the default kind of a test you are expected to write for any ClickHouse feature or fix.
+This is used in many SQL DBMS, and it is the default kind of a test you are expected to write for any ClickHouse feature or fix.
 Currently we have [73k lines of SQL tests alone](https://github.com/ClickHouse/ClickHouse/tree/master/tests/queries/0_stateless),